 What is your business need?

 Easier said than done.
 As we anticipated, everyone had a different perception of the business problem.
-Jim, the CTO answered this question in a more philosophical manner writing: “digital transformation, beyond buzzwords”, “transformation enablement”, “empowerment”, “hope”; Carla, the Business Development person answered with: “making boring companies savvier”, “sharing tacit knowledge”, “organisational healing”, “deliver value by saving customers time and money”, while Simon, the Team Lead, answered with: “enable development teams to have real ownership of their work”, “new technology adoption”, “upskill developers”, “enable companies to save $ by making DevOps roles redundant”.
+Jim, the CTO, answered this question more philosophically, writing: “digital transformation, beyond buzzwords”, “transformation enablement”, “empowerment”, “hope”; Carla, the Business Development person, answered with: “making boring companies savvier”, “sharing tacit knowledge”, “organizational healing”, “deliver value by saving customers time and money”, while Simon, the Team Lead, answered with: “enable development teams to have real ownership of their work”, “new technology adoption”, “upskill developers”, “enable companies to save $ by making DevOps roles redundant”.

 We invited everyone to read their notes aloud while also arranging them on the Abstract-Concrete axis.
-In less than 3 minutes we could see very abstract definitions of the problem as well as very concrete ones.
+In less than 3 minutes, we could see very abstract definitions of the problem and very concrete ones.
 As you might have guessed, we were interested in the concrete ones, so we asked the team to cluster all the specific answers by their similarities and concluded the exercise with a business need statement that everyone agreed with: